Roman J. Israel, Esq.: Plot

 After Roman is berated by Pierce for mishandling Ellerbee's case, he is mugged by a homeless man he attempted to help.
 This results in Roman becoming downcast and cynical, illegally using the information he received from Ellerbee to anonymously collect the $100,000 reward for Johnson's location.
 Roman indulges in luxuries he had previously eschewed.
 Pierce apologizes to Roman for the earlier confrontation and for forcing him out of the shadows, accepting that he thrives working behind the scenes as he did at his old firm.
+At a firm-wide meeting, Pierce presents plans that raise prices for paying clients and establishes a new pro bono effort headed by Roman.

 Maya calls Roman to ask him out on a date, where she shares some of her struggles with idealism and thanks Roman for inspiring her.
-Pierce invites Roman to a luxury box, where he shares some of his big plans for their future at the firm.

-Pierce calls Roman to meet a new client arrested for murder.
-Before the meeting, Pierce resumes the conversation from the game, stating that Roman's dedication to justice has touched him and that he is reorganizing the firm to take on pro bono cases handled by Roman.
-Pierce offers to work with Roman on his brief.
+Pierce invites Roman to a luxury box, where he shares more of big plans for the future of the firm.
+Later Pierce and Roman go to meet a new client arrested for murder.
+Before the meeting, Pierce resumes the conversation from the game, saying that Jackson's and Roman's dedication to justice has touched him.
+Pierce sketches out an approach at the firm to reflect that, and offers to work with Roman on his brief.

 Roman, still despondent, is unmoved by these developments.
-They go in to see the client, who turns out to be Johnson.
+They go in to see the client, who turns out to be Johnson, the shooter in the Ellerbee case.
 Meeting Roman in jail, Johnson accuses him of divulging privileged communications to collect the reward money and resolves to torment Roman with the threat of jail time or death.
-Roman suffers a breakdown as he comes to recognize his own actions as unlawful.
+Roman approaches a mental breakdown as he comes to recognize his own actions as unlawful.
+He receives mysterious phone calls and hang-ups at work and considers fleeing town.
+A colleague at the law firm tells Roman he knows Israel illegally collected the Ellerbee/Johnson reward.

-Renouncing his momentary transgression, Roman goes home and returns the reward money with a note apologizing for taking it in the first place.
-He reconciles with Maya and Pierce, and tries to motivate them to pursue their inner sense of justice.
-He tells Pierce that he is turning himself in to the police for his crime.
-As Roman starts walking to a nearby station, he is shot and killed by one of Johnson's henchmen.
-In the aftermath, Maya is seen to be renewed in her activism efforts, while Pierce files Roman's brief, in both their names, intent on continuing his efforts to reform the justice system.
+Renouncing his transgressions, and having returned the reward money with a note he'd written, apologizing for taking it in the first place, Roman reconciles with Maya and Pierce, and tries to motivate them to pursue justice.
+He tells Pierce he's turning himself in to the police for his crime.
+As Roman starts walking to a nearby police station, he is shot and killed by one of Johnson's henchmen.
+In the aftermath, Maya is seen to be renewed in her activism, while Pierce files Roman's brief, in both their names, continuing their efforts to reform the justice system.